 - Take extra care to look out for children in school zones, near playgrounds, and parks.

 - Never pass a vehicle stopped for pedestrians.

 Many schools also have had success in implementing school speed zones, clearly marked stretches of road where the speed limit is significantly reduced during school hours.
 While such measures may be helpful, they are not a panacea.

-“Simply setting a reduced speed limit in a school zone is not likely to produce the entire desired speed reduction on its own,” according to the transportation association ITE.
+“Simply setting a reduced speed limit in a school zone is not likely to produce the entire desired speed reduction on its own,” according to the Institute of Transportation Engineers (ITE).
 Experts there recommend supporting that reduced-speed zone with police enforcement, automated speed cameras, doubled fines, and other measures.
 Some schools have met with success by adding in traffic calming measures such as speed humps or speed bumps on the approaching roads.